10 Interesting Facts about Rational Numbers

 Non-terminating decimals, which are decimals with repeating patterns after the decimal point such as, 0.333…, 1.151515…,0.666…,0.09090909, etc.

-A full understanding of rational numbers for students involves an understanding of rational numbers in all of their interpretations.
+A full understanding of ratio numbers for students involves an understanding of ratio numbers in all of their interpretations.
 These interpretations can be named in different ways, but in summary, they can be grouped under the headings or concepts of the quotient, measure, ratio, decimal, and operator.
 We can take any rational number (fraction).
 The purpose of this review is to discuss which rational number format students should learn first.

-Rational numbers can be represented with three related but different notations: fractions, decimals, and percentages.
+Ratio numbers can be represented with three related but different notations: fractions, decimals, and percentages.
 Each notation can express the multiple interpretations of a rational number.

-Remember what we said about when we can write a number as a fraction.
+Remember what we said about when we can write a number as a fraction?
 This will be a rational number.
-For example, 0.25 can be written as 25/100 which equals ¼ and that is also a rational number and 3/4 = 75/100 = 0.75, 0.5 =5/10 = ½.
+For example, 0.25 can be written as 25/100 which equals ¼ and that is also a rational number, and 3/4 = 75/100 = 0.75, 0.5 =5/10 = ½.

 How to Identify a Rational Number?